nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 published: true
 ---

 Genetic algorithm is one of search algorithms derived from Charles Darwin's theory of natural evolution.
-To survive in specific environments, individuals go through process of natural selection where the most fihow natural species evolve to fit into the natural environment
+To survive in specific environments, individuals go through process of natural selection where the most fittest ones survive and produce offspring.
+During the reproduction, the genetic transcript of the parent

 A genetic algorithm is **a search heuristic that is inspired by Charles Darwin's theory of natural evolution**.
 This algorithm reflects the process of natural selection where the fittest individuals are selected for reproduction in order to produce offspring of the next generation